cfehilly/expertconnect/SUPABASE_SETUP.md

 3. Test with Supabase's built-in SQL editor
 4. Check the browser console for errors

-Your ExpertConnect platform is now ready for production use!
+Your PeerIQ platform is now ready for production use!